View all events

 To be inclusive of how different ideas can be shared, we invite traditional papers in the format of a paper presentation, as well as creative and innovative formats and approaches to knowledge circulation.
 Poetry?
 Spoken word?
 Songs?
 Skits?
 Art?
 Dance or movement practice?
 A yoga class and reflection?
 Meditation?

-Please note: This is also an unapologetic feminist space and exclusionary behaviour in the form of racism, transphobia, queerphobia, sexism, Islamophobia, and ableism will not be accepted.
+Please note: This is also an unapologetic feminist space, and exclusionary behaviour in the form of racism, transphobia, queerphobia, sexism, Islamophobia, antisemitism and ableism will not be accepted.
 Please read our AWGSA biennial conference 2024 code of conduct and review Southern Cross University's purpose and values here.

-The AWGSA conference is proudly hosted at the Southern Cross University, Gold Coast Campus, with the support of the Office of Senior Deputy Vice-Chancellor (Research and Academic Capability).
+The AWGSA conference is proudly hosted at the Southern Cross University, Gold Coast Campus.

 colourful illustration